OWASP/www-project-benchmark/tab_test_cases.md

 * All vulnerability types in the OWASP Top 10
 * Does the tool find flaws in libraries?
 * Does the tool find flaws spanning custom code and libraries?
 * Does tool handle web services?
-REST, XML, GWT, etc�
+REST, XML, GWT, etc?
 * Does tool work with different app servers?
 Java platforms?
 * JSPs
 * More popular frameworks